Ski resorts in the French Alps

-Read on to discover which Alpine resorts are the most expensive in France.
+Read on to discover which ski resorts in the French Alps are the most expensive in France.

 The mountains are perfect terrain for hiking and biking activities, but resorts are also introducing other sports, events and festivals to pull in summer crowds, from music festivals to marathons, golf tournaments, yoga and classic car events.
 Restaurants and hotels are also catering to a wider range of tastes and meal preferences, including gluten-free and vegan dishes.

 According to Savills’ latest ski report – based on the top 20-30% of prime properties in each resort with exchange rates as at October 2018 – the most expensive resort in the French Alps (and third in the world behind Aspen and St Mortiz) is Courchevel 1850.

 Courchevel is often called “the jewel of the Alps” and this is where to find exquisite chalets and a five-star luxury Alpine lifestyle.

 In the ultra-prime market, properties here are worth €31,670 per square metre.
 In a hypothetical study of prime properties in the report, a seven-bedroom detached chalet is estimated to cost around €11.5 million and a two-bed ski-in ski-out apartment around €2 million.

 Renowned for being the world’s biggest lift-linked ski area within the Three Valleys it is one of the villages, along with Méribel and Val Thorens, which make up 600km of pistes and 166 ski lifts.